pingidentity/pingidentity-devops-getting-started/11-docker-compose/03-full-stack/README.md

 Please refer to the [Docker Compose Overview](../README.md) for details on how to start, stop, cleanup stacks.

-To stand up multiple containers with a single command add the `--scale` argument to `docker-compose up`:
+To start the stack, from this directory run:

-  `docker-compose up`
+  `docker-compose up -d`

 Watch the directories initialize with:

   `docker-compose logs -f`

+To stand up multiple containers, run compose with the `--scale` argument:

+`docker-compose up --scale pingdirectory=3 --pingfederate=2`

 ## Using the containers
-At this point you should see docker-compose create the services for a PingFederate instance and a PingDirectory instance.
-Note that these services are started up in the foreground.
-Upon exiting (ctrl-C), the services will be stopped.
+Once you see that the containers are healthy in `docker ps`

 Once the PingDirectory instance is up,